zzhangjii/learning-library/ApplicationIntegration-labguide.md

 We are getting close to being able to test the application, but
     first we need to perform some user role management for those swimlanes we configured earlier.
-You see at the extreme left of your model that two roles are identified: Store Manager and Regional Manager.
+You see at the extreme left of your model the two roles that you named: *Store Manager* and *Regional Manager*.
 Recall that they form two rows across the model called swimlanes.
 The store manager can perform the activities in their swimlane (Submit Request and Resubmit) and the regional manager can perform their swimlane activities (Approve Request and Create Order).
 We need to assign you as a member of both roles so you can test all of these activities.

+33. *** In the *Request Evaluation* modeling window, Publish, Activate before I can do Role Management.

-33. Navigate to the Role Management area to identify yourself as both a Store Manager and a Regional Manager:
+34. Navigate to the Role Management area to identify yourself as both a Store Manager and a Regional Manager:

     - Click the *House icon* at the top of the menu at the left.

     - Click the *My Tasks* option on the menu at the left.

     - Click the *Workspace* option in the upper-right corner of the *My Tasks* *page*.

     - Click the *Administration* option on the menu at the left.

+    - Click the *Manager Roles" option on the menu at the left.
 The *Manage Roles* *page* appears listing all the roles in all the process applications.
-Find the two roles for your
+Find the two roles for your application:
-            application:

       ![](./media/image85.png)

        Figure 77: Finding the Roles for Your Process

-    - Establish yourself as a Regional Manager for your process
+    - Establish yourself as a *Regional Manager* for your process
     application:

       -  Click on the *Regional Manager* role at the left: